johans-work/paid-source/README.md

 A way to sell ownership of source available software and digital goods.

-# How It Works
+# Buying

 The buyer pays the author a one time price for ownership of a copy and proof of purchase.

 The buyer will not misrepresent origin, identity, or authorship of the copy.

-The buyer may distribute links to the paid source listing, but never copies themselves, so long as the author maintains their listing.
+The buyer may distribute copies, and recipients can decide whether they purchase ownership from the author.

+# Selling

+The author must maintain a listing with a way to buy the product.

 # Just Like Books